 Presentation by The Publisher

-The result must first be leafed through, like a kaleidoscope of images rich in charming and persuasive beauty, to then be read in detail to discover the large and small masterpieces that come to us from every region of Italy.
-Archaeological sites, precious art museums and minor art museums, fresco cycles, especially related to primitive painting, Romanesque basilicas, private collections, at times surprisingly original, piazzas and glimpses intended as paradigms of a specific architectural period, as well as naturalistic corners and perspectives that act as testimonies to the art of Creation.
+The finished result must first be leafed through, like a kaleidoscope of images rich in evocative and persuasive beauty to then be read in every detail, to discover the large and small masterpieces that come from every region in Italy: archaeological sites, precious art and applied art museums, remote fresco cycles, private collections, occasionally of surprising originality, squares and views, intended as paradigms of a specific architectural period, and lastly, corners and naturalistic perspectives that act as witnesses to the art of Creation.

 At the end of each theme’s story, on the basis of the happy idea of inviting the visitor to make a less rushed stop, the author suggests a hotel and a restaurant in the immediate territorial boundary.
 Therefore, a contemporary work that is proposed as a model of cultural com- munication designed for the valorisation of our country, which today, as never before, has the absolute necessity to be re-proposed, strong of its most truthful nature, that of beauty.

 Genoese by birth, Milanese by adoption, cosmopolitan by vocation, Beba Marsano is a journalist, art critic and art historian, as well as an expert in cultural tourism.
 She writes and has written for major National newspapers: Corriere della Sera, Panorama, Oggi, and Capital.
 In addition to having curated art exhibits and events, and written monographs for numerous contemporary artists, she has also collaborated with Rai Uno and has works published by Electa Mondadori and Moshe Tabibnia.
 This is the second volume of the esteemed and fortunate Italys’ Hidden Treasures signed with Cinquesensi Editore.